an Anglo-Norman villa, a mill and its electricity production

 The stairway goes up to a landing, illuminated via two large windows.
 This landing provides access to two bedrooms and their fully fitted bathroom, on the one hand, and a corridor leading to a third bedroom, on the other.
 Strip pattern parquet flooring is laid throughout this level and ceilings are decorated with moulding.
 Each bedroom is notably illuminated via double French windows which open on to a wooden balcony looking down on to the garden.

 Although this level has slightly sloping ceilings, it is laid out in a similar manner to the first floor.
 Floors are covered with strip pattern parquet flooring.
-The landing leads, on one side, to a bedroom illuminated via a window and a double French window which opens on to a small wooden balcony.
+The landing leads, on one side, to a bedroom, with a water supply point, illuminated via a window and a double French window which opens on to a small wooden balcony.
 On the other side, the corridor leads to two bedrooms, with dormers looking out over the garden, a bathroom and a separate toilet.
 The corridor is illuminated via dormers looking out over the courtyard.

 The millrace runs alongside this rectangular-shaped garden which looks widely out over the neighbouring grasslands.
 Two large yew trees take pride of place in the middle of the lawns.
 It is planted with fruit trees and flowering shrubs.
 A little wooden bridge crosses the millrace, providing access to the bank on the other side.